GJ 3991

-GJ 3991 (also known as Gliese 3991 and G 203-47) is a binary star system located 24.2 light-years away in the constellation Hercules.
+GJ 3991 (also known as Gliese 3991 and G 203-47) is a binary star system located 24.78 light-years (7.60 parsecs) away in the constellation Hercules.
+Due to their small separation, the two stars were initially detected from the radial velocity changes of GJ 3991, making the system a spectroscopic binary.
 It consists of a red dwarf star with 20–30% the mass of the Sun, and a white dwarf star roughly 50% the mass of the sun.
-The two components orbit each other in a tight orbit only 0.11 astronomical units from each other, with an orbital period of only 14.71 days.
-Due to their small separation, the two objects have never been visually resolved and are merely predicted from the radial velocity changes of GJ 3991, making the system a spectroscopic binary.
+The two components orbit each other in a tight orbit only 0.11 astronomical units from each other, with an orbital period of only 14.91 days.
+This system is the nearest example of a post-common-envelope binary.

 White dwarf

-GJ 3991 B was first identified in 1997 by astronomers I. N. Reid and J. E. Gizis through significant radial velocity variations, although were unable to identify the nature of the secondary object.
+GJ 3991 B was first identified in 1997 by astronomers I. N. Reid and J. E. Gizis through significant radial velocity variations of GJ 3991 A, but they were unable to identify the nature of the secondary object.
 In 1998, another group of astronomers was able to determine the secondary as a cold white dwarf star, the compact remnant that remains after a low-mass star such as the Sun is no longer able to fuse elements for energy.
-GJ 3991 B is the 9th nearest white dwarf, after Sirius B, Procyon B, Van Maanen 2, LP 145-141, 40 Eridani B, Stein 2051 B, G 240-72, and Gliese 223.2.
+It was directly detected for the first time, and spectroscopically confirmed as a white dwarf, in 2026.
+GJ 3991 B is the 9th nearest white dwarf, after Sirius B, Procyon B, Van Maanen 2, Gliese 440, 40 Eridani B, Stein 2051 B, G 240-72, and LP 658-2.
+Despite the close orbit of the white dwarf, it is not tidally locked, with a slow rotation period likely exceeding 100 days.

 Some sources call the component stars A & B, while others call them Aa & Ab.